RickyFoots/Kyonin/Parties and Players/Pinkertons/Jolene-Pix/Jolene-Pix.md

 	- She took on <u>Jolene’s identity</u> and lived for her.

 - A few more years passed as “*Jolene*” traveled from town to town trying to find a place she knew her late friend would love.
-	- That's when she stumbled her way into [[Planet/Golarion/Cities/Talavon/Talavon]], a beautiful little town surrounded by fields and fields of *Larkspur*, *Foxgloves*, *Poppies*, *Hydrangeas* and *Lily of the Valleys*.
+	- That's when she stumbled her way into [[Talavon]], a beautiful little town surrounded by fields and fields of *Larkspur*, *Foxgloves*, *Poppies*, *Hydrangeas* and *Lily of the Valleys*.
-	- She got a job as a barmaid at the local bar, [[Planet/Golarion/Cities/Talavon/Locations/Bars and Taverns/The Peaceful Root]], and became very popular with the patrons, including local bureaucrat, [[Planet/Golarion/Cities/Talavon/People of Talavon/Travis Buchannan]].
+	- She got a job as a barmaid at the local bar, [[The Peaceful Root]], and became very popular with the patrons, including local bureaucrat, [[Travis Buchannan]].

 - Mr. *Buchannan* was by far the richest man in the region, owning almost all of the flower plantations that Talavon was known for.
 	- He was also <u>one of</u> the *most handsome men in town*.
 	- He was not, however, an eligible bachelor in any way.
-	- He was, and still is, married to the woman whose Father owned the rest of the plantations in town, [[Planet/Golarion/Cities/Talavon/People of Talavon/Dolly Buchannan]].
+	- He was, and still is, married to the woman whose Father owned the rest of the plantations in town, [[Dolly Buchannan]].
 	- Unfortunately for “*Jolene*” that didn’t stop Mr. *Buchannan* from taking a personal interest in her arrival.

 - Their affair was long, hot, steamy, and anything but discreet.